KomodoHQ/komodo-operations-handbook/where-is.md

 >Login to Harvest at **[https://id.getharvest.com/accounts](https://id.getharvest.com/accounts)**

 ## Booking Holiday / HR?
-Air.
+Mincoffs.

-For HR related tasks, such as booking holiday, we use Air.
+For HR related tasks, such as booking holiday, we use Mincoffs.
 You can also check your current holiday allocation and get staff personal details.

->Login to Air at **[https://app.joinair.com/login?redirectPath=%2F](https://app.joinair.com/login?redirectPath=%2F)**
+>Login to Mincoffs at **[https://mincoffs.xyhr.uk/Login.aspx](https://mincoffs.xyhr.uk/Login.aspx)**

 ## Hosting?
 Linode, AWS or Azure.